- Quick questions

 4. Attach the concrete anchor or threaded rods.

 If you are using a wedge-type expansion anchor use a hammer to insert and tap the anchors into the drilled holes through the mounting plate.
-Then tighten it up so that it is tight and firm.
+Then tighten the ends up so that the fastener is tight and firm.

-For threaded rod ensure the anchor is firm by applying epoxy glue on it and in the hole.
+For threaded rods ensure the anchor is firm by applying epoxy glue to the shaft and into the hole.
 Allow the epoxy to dry in the masonry before putting any pressure on the fixing.

 This means, first, drill and glue the thread rods before attaching the mounting plate.